Save the date!

-Hughes Goodwin is a longtime BRC member, dating back to when he dedicated a membership in memory of his late son, Evan.
+Hughes Goodwin is a longtime BRC member, generous donor (and now a Board Member), dating back to when he dedicated a membership in memory of his late son, Evan.

 He has traveled the world, photographing wildlife and wild landscapes with a heartfelt eye towards the beauty and fragility of the natural world.
 Hughes has a special interest in our work at the Center, and over time has created some beautiful portraits of our resident raptor ambassadors.

 He has generously offered to give 100% of the proceeds from the sale of this artwork to The Bird Rescue Center.
 He has also donated several of these raptor portraits, reproduced on a variety of materials such as ceramic tiles and glass, that are now available to members and visitors.

 To view the entire collection of his incredible photography visit pedrogoodwinphotography.com.
 100% of the proceeds from the sale of any artwork you order will be directed to The Bird Rescue Center if you mention our name when ordering any of his prints.
 We are deeply grateful for such generosity and appreciate your support.

 View a slideshow of his evocative portraits of our resident raptor ambassadors.

 Those of us who were fortunate enough to know, learn from and work with long-time Bird Rescue Center stalwart Mela Brasset, knew that whether it was a songbird, a duck or a Great Horned Owl, birds were most dear to her.

 During her years as a volunteer at the Center, Mela held many leadership positions, including rehab and raptor hospital Supervisor, raptor handler, community educator, Raptor Program Coordinator and much, much more.
 A woman of great heart and generosity of spirit, she worked tirelessly and joyfully on behalf of the birds.